godotengine/godot-docs/classes/class_control.rst

 - **MOUSE_FILTER_STOP** = **0** --- The control will receive mouse button input events through :ref:`_gui_input<class_Control__gui_input>` if clicked on.
 These events are automatically marked as handled and they will not propagate further to other controls.

 - **MOUSE_FILTER_PASS** = **1** --- The control will receive mouse button input events through :ref:`_gui_input<class_Control__gui_input>` if clicked on.
 If this control does not handle the event, the parent control (if any) will be considered for a mouse click, and so on until there is no more parent control to potentially handle it.
-Even if no control handled it at all, the event will still be handled automatically.
+Even if no control handled it at all, the event will still be handled automatically, so unhandled input will not be fired.

 - **MOUSE_FILTER_IGNORE** = **2** --- The control will not receive mouse button input events through :ref:`_gui_input<class_Control__gui_input>` and will not block other controls from receiving these events.
 These events will also not be handled automatically.